Our Top 5 London areas to move to!

 Coming to Kew…

 As Kew is to Richmond, Ealing is to Chiswick.
-Many buyers looking to move to west London prefer to start their property search in Chiswick, W4.
+Moreover, many buyers looking to move to west London prefer to start their property search in Chiswick, W4.
 It offers beautiful, period houses, excellent high achieving schools and an enviable choice of cafes, restaurants and independent shops.
 Yet cast your eye slightly further west to Ealing, W5 and you will be pleasantly surprised with what the Queen of the Suburbs has to offer.

 - There’s a plentiful supply of large, detached period houses on peaceful roads withing walking distance to Ealing Broadway station.